 Are you an investor or entrepreneur looking to invest or start a business in any of the African countries?
-Do you want to know the best investment opportunities or small business opportunities in Africa?
+Do you want to know the best investment opportunities or small business opportunities in Africa for 2017?
 Then read on.

 Centuries ago, Europe was the darling economy of the world; until America rose to become the world’s economic power.
 Now, Asia has the most countries with the fastest rising economy followed closely by Africa.
 Africa is perceived to be one of the frontrunners of future economic growth next to Asia.